MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 Understanding the structure and functionality of an existing codebase is essential before implementing security fixes.
 The ContosoShopEasy application follows a layered architecture typical of enterprise applications, with clear separation between models, services, data access, and security components.
 Reviewing the code structure and running the application helps establish a baseline for testing after implementing security improvements.

-In this task, you clone the ContosoShopEasy repository, examine the project structure, and observe the application's current behavior.
+In this task, you clone the ContosoShopEasy repository, examine the project structure, observe the application's current behavior, and review security vulnerabilities.

 Use the following steps to complete this task: